walterhiggins/WMPJS/book-outline.md

 @@listing events_v2.js Event-handling for Plots

-Now we check to see if the block being placed or broken is in a player plot and if it the plot is owned by the player - if it is, then the event proceeds as normal.
-If the block is within a region and that region is not owned by the player then they cannot place or break and the event is cancelled.
+Now we check to see if the block being placed or broken is in a player plot and if the plot is owned by the player - if it is, then the event proceeds as normal.
+If the block is within a region, and that region is not owned by the player, then the event is cancelled.

-So now we have a basic working protected server where operators can create safe zones and within those zones (or even outside them) create safe plots of land for claiming by players.
-Players build uninhibited in unsafe zones or off-plot but must claim a plot of land if they want to build without worrying about griefing.
+So now we have a basic working protected server where operators can create safe zones and within those zones (or even outside them) create plots of land for claiming by players.
+Players can build uninhibited in unsafe zones but must claim a plot of land if they want to build without worrying about griefing.

 ### Abandoning Plots
 The next step is to provide a way for players to *abandon* their plots so they can claim new ones.
 We'll do this by providing yet another new command */jsp abandon* which will cause the player who issues the command to give up any claim they have on a plot so they are free to claim a new one.
-Open the *claim.js* file from earlier and add the following additional code:
+Open the *plugins/scriptcraft/plugins/protection/claim.js* file from earlier and *append* the following code:

 @@listing claim-abandon.js The /jsp abandon Command